DataSQRL/datasqrl.github.io/docs/getting-started/intro/api.md

 <img src="/img/generic/undraw_specs.svg" alt="Designing the API >" width="50%"/>

-When we [run](../../quickstart#run) our `seedshop.sqrl` [script](https://github.com/DataSQRL/sqrl/blob/main/sqrl-examples/quickstart/quickstart-sqrl.sqrl), DataSQRL compiles and executes a data layer that exposes an API to access the resulting data.
+When we [run](../overview#run) our `seedshop.sqrl` [script](https://github.com/DataSQRL/sqrl/blob/main/sqrl-examples/quickstart/quickstart-sqrl.sqrl), DataSQRL compiles and executes a data microservice that exposes an API to access the resulting data.
 We [queried](../../quickstart#query) the API via GraphiQL in the browser by opening `http://localhost:8888/graphiql/`.
 Let's look at those queries in more detail.

 :::info